The Best Ever Strawberry Pretzel Salad Recipe — A Sweet & Salty Classic

-Why You’ll Love This Strawberry Pretzel Salad
+Why YWhy You’ll Love This Strawberry Pretzel Salad

-Whether you’re serving it at a backyard BBQ or just sneaking a midnight forkful from the fridge, this is one of those dishes that feels like a hug on a plate.
+Whether you’re serving it at a backyard BBQ or sneaking that midnight forkful from the fridge (we’ve all been there), this is one of those dishes that feels like a warm hug on a plate.
+If you love that magical mix of creamy and crunchy textures, this strawberry pretzel salad will hit the spot—much like the pure joy in every bite of my churro cheesecake recipe.

-Strawberry Pretzel Salad
+Strawberry Pretzel Salad Recipe

 A nostalgic dessert with layers of salty pretzel crunch, fluffy cream cheese, and fresh strawberries suspended in gelatin.
 This chilled treat is the first to disappear at every summer gathering.